 Securly offers different filtering solutions depending on the device you use.
 The Securly Chrome Extension is the preferred method of filtering Chrome OS (Chromebooks / Chromeboxes).

 The Securly Chrome extension is a user-based extension that is deployed via the G Suite Admin console.
-When a user logs into a Chrome browser on Windows, OS X, or into a Chrome OS device they will get the Securly Chrome Filtering Extension, but it will not filter or log traffic.
+When a user logs into a Chrome browser on Windows, OS X, or into a Chrome OS device, they will get the Securly Chrome Filtering Extension, but it will not filter or log traffic.
 The extension is only active on Chrome OS.
-The extension works kind of like an ad blocker and blocks entire websites directly on the device.
+The extension works like an ad blocker and blocks entire websites directly on the device.
 It uses Google's filtering API directly on the device to view traffic.
 This provides a deep level of inspection for traffic without any Man in the Middle (MITM) decryption.
-If you are using a Securly DNS filtering solution in conjunction with the Chrome Extension filter, the SSL certificate should be deployed to G-Suite.
+If you use a Securly DNS filtering solution in conjunction with the Chrome Extension filter, the SSL certificate should be deployed to Google Workspace.

-The Chrome extension will usually work with on-site proxy-based filtering solutions because Securly works directly on the device at a different level.
-Note that if you have another filtering solution that also uses a Chrome extension to filter, it can conflict with the Securly solution.
+The Chrome extension usually works with on-site proxy-based filtering solutions because Securly works directly on the device at a different level.
+Note that if you have another filtering solution that uses a Chrome extension to filter, it can conflict with the Securly solution.

-To ensure you are getting the most out of the Securly extension, make sure you check out our best practice guides.
+To ensure you get the most out of the Securly extension, check out our best practice guides.
 This will help you prevent users from circumventing Securly filtering solutions.

-If you are looking for an easy and efficient way to filter your Chromebooks, the Securly Chrome Extension is the perfect fit for you.
+If you want an easy and efficient way to filter your Chromebooks, the Securly Chrome Extension is the perfect fit.
 There is no cap on the number of devices you filter, nor does it compromise any CIPA requirements.
-The Securly Chrome extension simply ensures that your students stay safe online at all times.
+The Securly Chrome extension ensures that your students always stay safe online.